 Besides speed, the process also gives the customer a greater sense of control while eliminating the hassle of scheduling an in-person inspection.

-- Insurers also use technology that allows them to capture geo-coded, high-resolution aerial imagery hours after a catastrophic event to scope out damages to property so that the policyholder’s claim can be accurately adjusted.
+Insurers also use technology that allows them to capture geo-coded, high-resolution aerial imagery hours after a catastrophic event to scope out damages to the property so that the policyholder’s claim can be accurately adjusted.

 Catastrophic events – particularly natural disasters – are increasing in both frequency and severity.
-Now more than ever, it is vital that consumers understand the potential risks they face and how they can protect themselves.
+Now more than ever, it is vital that Americans understand the potential risks they face and how they can protect themselves.
 Knowing how to actively manage your risks can help you select the right insurance coverage for you and can significantly reduce costs.